logo for strength-and-power-for-volleyball.com

 Most athletes don't understand how important the recovery process is.

 How you spend your time away from training is very important.
-For example, if you workout an hour each day, how you spend the other 23 hours of the day influences your recovery.
+For example, if you workout an hour each day, how you spend the other 23 hours of the day influences your volleyball recovery.
 The time away from training is when you make significant gains in performance.

 If you're working out hard all the time, you never truly recover

-workout recovery creek volleyball If you workout hard all the time and never spend time actively recovering, then you aren't working out smart.
+If you workout hard all the time and never spend time actively recovering, then you aren't working out smart.

 You don't want to do nothing on your off days.
 Light exercise on your off days will help you recover faster.
 There's a big difference between "doing nothing at all" and "active rest".